-I had been told that below the cliff-face of Mt Pahia in a spot surrounded by large trees & overlooking the source Vai-ati a huge stone turtle Ofa’i Honu (Rock Turtle) could be found which legend held in a union with the cliffs of Mt Pahia produced Firiamata-o-Vavau.
+I had been told that below the cliff-face of Mt Pahia, in a spot surrounded by large trees & overlooking the source Vai-ati a huge stone turtle Ofa’i Honu (Rock Turtle) could be found.
+The legend held in a union with the cliffs of Mt Pahia produced Firiamata-o-Vavau.

 The Ofa’i Honu/Firiamata-o-Vavau lineage is the oldest known lineage on Bora Bora & many can trace back their ancestry to Firiamata-0-Vavau.

-Ofa’i Honu therefore in symbolising the birth of Firiamata-o-Vavau is the foundation stone of Bora Bora, the stone of fertility & of life, a cultural relic of the upmost importance in the history of Bora Bora.
+Ofa’i Honu, therefore in symbolizing the birth of Firiamata-o-Vavau, is the foundation stone of Bora Bora, the stone of fertility & of life, a cultural relic of the utmost importance in the history of Bora Bora.

-It is said that if you are searching for Ofa’i Honu, then Ofa’i Honu will find you.
+It’s said that if you’re searching for Ofa’i Honu, then Ofa’i Honu will find you.

-When you’ve regained your breath head back to the ‘American built road’ & continue for a further 200m or so past quite authentic current day Tahitian housing & gardens until you reach the large cement road which will take you down back to the main road which circles the island.
+When you’ve regained your breath, head back to the American-built road & continue for a further 200m or so past quite authentic current-day Tahitian housing & gardens until you reach the large cement road.
+It takes you down back to the main road, which circles the island.

 Not far from (the site of) Ofa’i Honu, in around 900-1000AD, Firiamata-o-Vavau built Marae Vaiotaha in recognition of his rights over the island.
 Vaiotaha (later named Naunau) is the most ancient marae of Bora Bora.

 It’s the land of the gods and consequently occupies the highest rank of importance in the Society Islands.

 Marae Marotetini, where King Puni was enthroned in the 18th century, was itself established around 1400AD using a (foundation) stone from Marae Vaiotaha.